tytydraco/yessleep/out/No_Women_in_BlackwoodPart_1.md

 Ricky smirked.
 “At least you guys just got punished.
 My dad gave me the sermon.
 Hour-long lecture about responsibility, about being a man, about ‘honor.’
 I’d rather he just beat me and get it over with.”

 I shrugged, forcing my voice to sound casual.
 “Yeah.
 Same here.
-My old man… you know.”
+My old man… You know.”

 They did know.
 I never had to explain.
 The subject dropped, like it always did.

 The day rolled on in the dull rhythm of Blackwood High.
 Math, history, English — all taught in classrooms that smelled faintly of chalk and seawater.
 The paint on the walls peeled like sunburnt skin.
 The clocks ticked louder than the teachers spoke.

 Tommy got caught doodling rocket ships again and had to stay after class.
 Vince nearly started a fight with a sophomore over a bent quarter for the soda machine.
-Ricky fell asleep in study hall, head tipped back, mouth open like he’d given up on pretending.
+Ricky fell asleep in the study hall, head tipped back, mouth open like he’d given up on pretending.
 And me?
 I laughed at their jokes.
 I nodded along.
 I tried to be present.

 But underneath it all, something was gnawing at the back of my mind.